 The way to diagnose if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
 If a dirty flame sensor is the culprit, the technician will clean the sensor with steel wool.
 If dirt was the only factor, we will see a much higher amp reading.
 If the reading does not change, the technician will proceed with the furnace repair diagnostic process.

-If you aren’t sure your furnace is going to outlast these last few weeks of winter, give BW/Cook Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new heating system.
+If you aren’t sure your furnace is going to make it through these last few weeks of winter, give BW/Cook Service Experts a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new heating system.